walstromowen/shackle-breaker/README.md

 * Multi Target splash attack such as cleave will only allow for targeting of one enemy (not enemy and ally) although this maybe isnt a bug //bypassed by selected non default target first
 * ocassional rewriting of entrances during map generations
 * missed splash attacks do not update attacker's stats
-* music not returning to defalt enounter music upd returning to an encounter after a battle
+* music not returning to defalt enounter music upd returning to an encounter after a battle (Has to do with online src path different than local path!!!!)
 * After switching characters in encounter stage message cannot be skipped by clicking